 Genova wild caught tuna comes in two varieties, Albacore, and Yellowfin, and for me, they break down along white meat/dark meat lines…the albacore is lighter and chunkier, while the yellowfin is darker and richer.
 I prefer the albacore and my husband prefers the yellowfin, so I make sure to use some of each.
 Use them interchangeably in your crostini and do your own delicious taste testing.

-The nice thing about these crostini is that you can grab a baguette on the way home from work and create these masterpieces with whatever you’ve got in the fridge and cupboard.
+The nice thing about these wild caught tuna crostini is that you can grab a baguette on the way home from work and create these masterpieces with whatever you’ve got in the fridge and cupboard.
 I slice and char the bread right on my stove top grill pan, then set it aside while I prep my toppings.

 Topping ideas for wild caught tuna crostini~